phpMussel/phpMussel/_docs/readme.vi.md

 ###5. <a name="SECTION5"></a>TÀI LIỆU BAO GỒM TRONG GÓI NÀY

-The following is a list of all of the files that should have been included in the archived copy of this script when you downloaded it, any files that may be potentially created as a result of your using this script, along with a short description of what all these files are for.
+Sau đây là một list of all of the files that should have been included in the archived copy of this script when you downloaded it, any files that may be potentially created as a result of your using this script, along with a short description of what all these files are for.

 Tập tin | Chi tiết
 ----|----